 Will my child have enough food?

-We can accommodate food allergies.
+We try our best to accommodate food allergies, but assess this on a case by case situation.
+Email us to see if we can work it out.
 Our Tuck Shop and kitchen also do not stock any products that contain visible nuts or nut products. (learnhockey.com)

 Where is the camp located?